apu52/METAVERSE/.github/pull_request_template.md

 # Title and Issue number
 <!-- Please make sure issue number is mention in Pull Request else PR will not be merged. -->
+Title :
+Issue No. :
+Code Stack :

 Close #<issue_no>
 <!-- Example Close #244  -->